klarna/klarna-on-demand-ios/doc/integration.md

 }

 - (void)klarnaRegistrationFailed:(KIARegistrationViewController *)controller {
-  // Dismiss Klarna registration view-controller
-  [self dismissViewControllerAnimated:YES completion:nil];
+  // Dismiss Klarna registration view and notify the user of the error [self dismissViewControllerAnimated:YES completion:nil];
   [self notifyRegistrationFailed]; // Again, this is just an illustration }

 ```

 As you can see, your first order of business will usually be to dismiss the registration view upon any of the events occurring.
-Then, depending on the event, you will want to take further action, such as storing the user token or displaying an error message.
+Then, depending on the event, you will want to take further action such as storing the user token or displaying an error message.

-<a name="how_to_show_registration"></a>
+<a name="when_to_show_registration"></a>
-###How will I know if the user is registered with Klarna?
+###When should we show the registration view?
 While we've seen how to utilize the registration view, we never talked about **when** we should display it.
 While it is ultimately up to you to decide, we have a fairly straightforward recommendation - you should only display the registration view when you do not have a user token stored.
 Assuming your user has gone through the registration process successfully and received a token there is no need to have the user register again, as tokens do not expire (though they can be revoked).